-Two decades after a low-budget film turned Washington Square skaters into international celebrities, the kids from "Kids" struggle with lost lives, distant friendships, and the fine art of growing up.
+Two decades after a low-budget film turned Washington Square skaters into celebrities, the kids from "Kids" struggle with lost lives and the fine art of growing up.

 August 1990, St. Marks Place.
 Priscilla Forsyth, one month shy of her fourteenth birthday and just home from summer camp, straddles one of the two lion statues guarding the downward staircase to the apartment building her family has owned since 1975.
 Naturally blonde Liza and dyed blonde Margaret idle with her.
 It’s hot out, and Priscilla is becoming more curious about the world beyond her sidewalk.